sparkflows/sparkflows-docs/docs/user-guide/data-preparation/transforms.rst

 Transforms
 ==========

-Fire Insights provides an array of processors for Data Transforms
+Fire Insights provides an array of processors for transformation of data.

 Data Transformation Processors in Fire Insights